mspnp/solution-architectures/cicdbots/README.md

 # CICD pipeline for chatbots

-this repository is meant to guide you during the process of creating a new CICD pipeline for a simple Microsoft Teams echo chatbot application running in Azure.
+This repository is meant to guide you during the process of creating a new CICD pipeline for a simple Microsoft Teams echo chatbot application running in Azure.
 Executing a few command lines instructions, you are going through the process of creating your own EchoBot application by using the [Bot Framework v4](https://dev.botframework.com), the required infrastructure in Azure, and authoring an Azure DevOps Multi-Stage YAML pipeline that builds and deploy to Azure when new changea are made against your forked repository.

 ## Prerequisites